ricbencar/shallow-water-waves/README.md

 \Large Γ(a) = \int_0^{\infty} t^{a-1} e^{-t} dt \quad (a > 0)
 ```

-* **Unnormalized Lower Incomplete Gamma Function (γ(a,x)):** This function is computed using a hybrid numerical approach for stability and accuracy.
+* **Unnormalized Lower Incomplete Gamma Function ($\gamma(a,x)$):** This function is computed using a hybrid numerical approach for stability and accuracy.
 For small values of $x$ (specifically, $x < a + 1.0$), a series expansion is used.
 For larger values of $x$, a continued fraction expansion is employed.
 This adaptive strategy ensures robust and precise computation across different input ranges.

 ```math
 \Large γ(a, x) = \int_0^x t^{a-1} e^{-t} dt